Emergency Telephone Users Surcharge – Registration Information

 - Any person supplying intrastate telephone communications services for whom the California Public Utilities Commission (CPUC), by rule or order, modifies or eliminates the requirement for that person to prepare and file California intrastate tariffs.

-Additionally, every California consumer who purchases intrastate telephone service, VoIP service or prepaid mobile telephony service from a service supplier or direct seller who does not collect the surcharge is required to pay the applicable surcharge to CDTFA.
+Additionally, every California consumer who purchases intrastate telephone service or VoIP service from a service supplier who does not collect the surcharge is required to pay the applicable surcharge to CDTFA.

-You may register for an account using online registration.
+You may register for an account using CDTFA's online registration system.
 Online registration is the convenient way to register and is available 24 hours a day.